broadinstitute/gnomad-blog/content/posts/2022-01-the-addition-of-short-tandem-repeat-calls-to-gnomad.md

 Below we list visual features of REViewer images and how these can be used to identify overestimated or underestimated genotypes:

  ▪ Deletion(s) within a read are shown as gaps: <span><img  src="/news/preview/56/images/2022/01/str_supplementary_section_inline_image1_deletions.png" width=115 /></span>.
   Multiple deletions within a read may indicate an erroneous alignment and raise the chances of this being an overestimated expansion size.
-For example, the true genotype here is 51 x CGG rather than 64 x CGG, and the deletions in two of the reads located entirely within the repeat sequence (along with the G mismatches in their left halves) suggest that most of these reads are misaligned [[full image](https://broadinstitute.github.io/StrPileups/page_GE_case623.html)]:
+For example, the true genotype here is 51 x CGG rather than 64 x CGG, and multiple deletions in reads that are located entirely within the repeat sequence (along with the G mismatches in their left halves) suggest that these reads are misaligned [[full image](https://broadinstitute.github.io/StrPileups/page_GE_case623.html)]:

 <span><img alt="Readviz Example: Deletions" src="/news/preview/56/images/2022/01/str_supplementary_section_full_image1_deletions.png" /></span>